mantidproject/mantid/docs/source/interfaces/Muon_Analysis.rst

 enable TF asymmetry mode.
 When this is activated, the data analysis tab has two main differences to the pre 3.8 version.
 Firstly there is an additional row in the Data table (normalization).
 The second difference is the addition of the "TF Asymmetry Fit" button in the fitting tab.
-Selecting this fitting option will call the :ref:'CaculateMuonAsymmetry <algm- CalculateMuonAsymmetry-v1>' algorithm.
-The user defined function will be the composite function.
+Selecting this fitting option will call the :ref:`Calculate Muon Asymmetry <algm-CalculateMuonAsymmetry>` algorithm.
+The user defined function will be the composite function from the interface.

 .. image::  ../images/MuonAnalysisTFAsymm.png
    :align: right